 - Corporate Bond Funds – These are made up of bonds issued by private companies and are, therefore, not backed by any government entity.
 As such, they are riskier, but they can be much more financially rewarding than other bond types.
 A subset of corporate bond funds is the investment-grade corporate bond fund, which invests in only very stable, creditworthy companies.

 - International Bond funds

 4. Paying Down High-Interest Debt

-You’ll find some who suggest cashing out some of your savings or investments to pay down your debt, but that’s a very personal decision dependent on your situation.
+You’ll find some who suggest cashing out savings or investments in order to pay down your debt, but that’s a very personal decision dependent on your situation.
 If you’re paying on a 6% loan and are only receiving 1% of interest from your online savings account, you can see why so many suggest making this move.

 5. High-Yield Money Market Accounts

 If you want to one-up the yield on your savings account, open a money-market account (or MMA).